 You see, in between the words there lies an invisible entity.

 It is this entity which connects your mind to the authors, no matter how far away they may be in distance or time.
 Alive or long dead… you will become connected.

 It is this which is the true magic of a book.

 Cameramen, directors, special effects, best boy’s and grips… and so on, produce the scenes and effects.
 But that vision, the moving images on the screen and the actor’s voices are not your story; they are far far removed for that.
 They are the director’s interpretation of the screen-writers construal of the theatre play, which is based on the television series of the original book written by… whoever it may be.

-I prefer a direct connection to the author, one without the intervention of another person’s personal translation being foisted upon me.
+I prefer a direct connection to the author, one without the intervention of another person, or persons, translation being foisted upon me.

 Without becoming too technical, I am writing this post in a style far removed from the one I am using to write my novel.
 The way you are reading this is the way I have deliberately formatted my narration.
 In this instance as if I am speaking, talking directly to you personally.
 (Which I am)

 In my fictional stories, the voice you hear is inside your head, may be omnipotent, or it may seem as if one of the characters is speaking, telling you the tale, it all depends on how I intend you to hear my story.